MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 	`git clone https://github.com/MicrosoftLearning/DP-500-Azure-Data-Analyst DP500`

-1. When the repository has been cloned, open the D drive in the file explorer to ensure the files have been downloaded.
+1. When the repository has been cloned, close the command prompt window.

+1. Open the D drive in the file explorer to ensure the files have been downloaded.

 ### Set up Power BI Desktop